PowerShell/DscResources/StyleGuidelines.md

 #### Descriptive Names

-Use descriptive, clear, and full names for all variables, parameters, and functions.
+Use complete, descriptive, and clear names for all variables, parameters, and functions.
-All names must be at least more than **2** characters.
+All names must be more than **2** characters.
 No abbreviations should be used.

 **Bad:**